A warm welcome!

 Excursion to the Kühkopf

-On September 3rd, 2019, an excursion of the department to the Kühkopf area took place with the participation of of our volunteers.
+On September 3rd, 2019, an excursion of the division to the Kühkopf area took place with the participation of of our volunteers.
 The biggest Hessian nature reserve and the nature conservation centre was kindly demonstrated by Ralph Baumgärtel, Director of the Environmental Education Centre.

 Many thanks to him and to Thomas Gregor for the organisation.